Tailor-made Luxury Holidays

 Home of Safari

-The heart of the country is perhaps its most famous export, the Great Wildebeest Migration in the Masai Mara Game Reserve.
+The Great Wildebeest Migration in the Masai Mara Game Reserve is undoubtedly a globally recognised phenomenon.
 But, safari in Kenya is by no means limited to the Mara, to view it as such would mean missing out on some of the most remarkable safari destinations in Africa.
 Recently, there has been a surge in demand for northern regions of Laikipia and Samburu.
 Rugged mountain ranges burst out of the plains below them, offer a discerning traveller the chance to experience luxurious safari away from the crowds.

 Kenya is an extremely diverse country, straddling numerous climate zones and contains a vast range of landscapes and cultures.
 It offers an array of experiences, from remarkably remote, luxurious camps to more accessible and more affordable safari accommodation.
 From the big game of the Masai Mara and Chyulu Hills; to the heat and intensity of the Chalbi Desert and Lake Turkana; to the white sand and turquoise water of the Swahili Coast.